 It’s important to keep in mind that the Challenge is not focused on who wins, but on who participates.
 Our goal is to help you create solutions that you can successfully bring to market.
 To get the most mileage out of the Challenge, we encourage you to promote and publicize your Challenge Journey.

-For Round 1, competitors will be required to design and prototype their software/hardware systems on the Use Case-specific technologies.
+For Round 2, competitors are required to design and prototype their software/hardware systems on the Use Case-specific technologies.
 Each entrant will develop an overall reference architecture for their specific solutions.

-We strongly encourage all entrants to plan a media promotion that tracks all of your activities for the duration of the Challenge.
-We encourage you to prepare a short presentation that describes your solution, and to have a short demo ready in time for the events at Bosch Connected World, May 15th and 16th.
+We strongly encourage all entrants to plan a media promotion that tracked all of their activities for the duration of the Challenge.
+We encouraged them to prepare a short presentation that describes your solution, and to have a short demo ready in time for the events at Bosch Connected World in February 2020.

 The judging criteria for the Smart Construction Challenge are as follows: